Albert Frantz American concert pianist performing on stage in Vienna Austria

 TEDx Performance

 One of the pivotal moments in Albert’s musical journey was mastering Gershwin’s Rhapsody in Blue in just a few months.
-This intense dedication paid off when he performed all 30 pages of the piece to a standing ovation at his debut concert.
+This intense dedication paid off.
+When he performed all 30 pages of the piece to a standing ovation at his debut concert.
 The experience solidified his commitment to music and was a testament to his hard work.

 Interview